 One nearby street (in the photo below), is quite handy featuring fruit sellers, people on the street selling their wares out of bicycle trailers, laundry services and there is even a supermarket.
-The people are friendly although no one speaks english, but they are happy to help you, I even managed to get a well needed hair cut in one of the local shops, without a word of english spoken!
+The people are friendly although no one speaks English, they are happy to help you, I even managed to get a well-needed hair cut in one of the local shops, without a word of English spoken!

 The major redeeming factors of this hotel are its closeness to the Forbidden City, the great price (by Beijing standards) and the great service from the concierge team.
 The concierge is extremely helpful, they have free maps and can help with choosing the best sights to see and places to visit.

-The hotel also has a hair salon in the building, a small shop selling bags and souveneirs, and a massage service.
-But for a massage you’d be crazy not to experience Dragonfly which is not to far away, or try Massage Town at 77 Wangfujing St…
+The hotel also has a hair salon in the building, a small shop selling bags and souvenirs, and a massage service.
+But for a massage you’d be crazy not to experience Dragonfly which is not too far away or try Massage Town at 77 Wangfujing St.

-Final thoughts on the Redwall Hotel – If your looking for accommodation close to the Forbidden City, for a fair price, then this is probably hard to beat.
-Skip the restaurant except for the bacon, eggs and toast at the breakfast buffet.
+Final thoughts on the Redwall Hotel – If you’re looking for accommodation close to the Forbidden City, for a fair price, then this is probably hard to beat.
+Skip the restaurant except for the bacon, eggs, and toast at the breakfast buffet.
 Ask for Mark who is on the concierge team, he’ll help with any concerns.